apache/incubator-xtable/website/docs/hms.md

 :::

 Now you will be able to query the created table directly as a Hudi table from the same `spark` session or using query engines like `Presto` and/or `Trino`.
-Check out the guides for querying the Onetable synced tables on [Presto](https://link/to/presto) or [Trino](https://link/to/trino) query engines for more information.
+Check out the guides for querying the OneTable synced tables on [Presto](https://link/to/presto) or [Trino](https://link/to/trino) query engines for more information.

 ```sql md title="sql"